 the IFSP and IEP processes).
 Many have more than ten years experience with the

 program.
-The MSEMP provides trained facilitators and mediators across the state.
+The SEMS provides trained facilitators and mediators across the state.

 The Dispute Resolution Education Resources, Inc. trains all of their mediators in IEP facilitation through a separate IEP facilitation training module.
 Facilitators must complete 40 hours of training; fulfill a 10-hour internship; mediate at least 25 hour of non-special education disputes; complete 16 hours of advanced mediation training in special education matters; and attend a day-long update training on mediation/facilitation training skills and special education issues at least once every two years.